 As Autumn sets in, outdoor plants can be destroyed if you leave them outside.
 While some people try to protect their plants by covering them outdoors, it’s a better idea to bring them in.
 Many plants can be brought inside for the winter and saved from a frosty demise.
 Container gardens, in particular, are quite easy to move inside.
-Here are some tips for bringing your winter plants indoors.
+Here are some tips for bringing your winter plants indoors for Florida and Georgia homeowners.

 Create an Appropriate Space